 |Month||2019 (x million)||2020 (x million)||2021 (x million)|

-After coming to a virtual standstill following the outbreak of the COVID-19 pandemic, the aviation industry appears to be gradually picking up again.
-Nearly 3.9 million passengers were carried in Q2 2021, a fourfold increase from the same period a year previously.
-With 2.1 million travellers passing through Dutch airport terminals in the first quarter of 2021, this is an increase of 83 percent.
-In the wake of the government's decision to allow travel to low-risk destinations as of May 15, 2021, a combined total of more than 3 million passengers travelled to or from the five main airports in the Netherlands in May and June.
-This was down to about 750 thousand in May and June 2020.
+After a virtual standstill following the outbreak of the COVID-19 pandemic, the aviation industry is slowly taking off again.
+Nearly 3.9 million passengers were carried in Q2 2021, over four times as many as one year previously.
+With 2.1 million travellers passing through Dutch airport terminals in the first quarter of 2021, this represents an increase of 83 percent.
+Following the government's decision to allow travel to low-risk destinations as of 15 May 2021, a combined total of more than 3 million passengers travelled to or from the five main airports in May and June.
+In May-June 2020, this was only nearly 750 thousand.

 Increased aircraft occupancy rate

-Like passenger numbers, the number of passenger flights also shows an increase in the first half of 2021.
-There were 44 percent more passenger flights in Q2 2021 versus Q1 2021.
-Only a year earlier, we saw an 88 percent decrease in Q2 2020, at the start of the COVID-19 pandemic, versus Q1 2020.
-The aircraft occupancy rate is also showing an increase.
-Whereas the average occupancy rate in Q1 of this year stood at 35 out of 100 seats on a passenger flight, the rate in Q2 was 44.
-The average occupancy rate in Q2 2020 stood at 39 out of 100 seats.
+In addition to the passenger numbers, the number of passenger flights also showed an increase in the first half of 2021.
+There were 44 percent more flights in Q2 2021 relative to Q1 2021.
+There was an 88-percent decrease on the previous quarter instead in Q2 2020, at the start of the COVID-19 pandemic.
+The aircraft occupancy rate showed an increase as well.
+Whereas the average occupancy on passenger flights in Q1 of this year stood at 35 percent, in Q2 this was 44 percent.
+The average occupancy rate in Q2 2020 stood at 39 percent.

 |Month||2019 (%)||2020 (%)||2021 (%)|

-Most passengers travelling to SpainA total of 593 thousand passengers flew between a Dutch and a Spanish airport in Q2 2021, representing over 15 percent of the total number of air passengers.
-Second in line is the United States with 7 percent of the number of passengers.
-The most popular route in the same period the previous year was between the Netherlands and the United States with over 86 thousand passengers, almost 10 percent of the total passengers carried, followed by the United Kingdom with 74 thousand passengers.
+Most passengers travelling to SpainA total of 593 thousand passengers flew between a Dutch and a Spanish airport in Q2 2021, representing over 15 percent of the total number of air passengers carried.
+In second place is the United States with 7 percent.
+The most popular flight route in the same period of the previous year was between the Netherlands and the United States, with over 86 thousand passengers, almost 10 percent of the total number of passengers carried, followed by the United Kingdom with 74 thousand passengers.
 Behind Germany with 57.3 thousand passengers, Spain ranked fourth with 49.7 thousand passengers in the second quarter of 2020.

 Increase in air cargo transport

-Both the first and second quarters of 2021 saw an increase in the total volume of cargo transported by air versus the same period a year previously, by nearly 18 percent and 33 percent, respectively.
+Both the first and second quarters of 2021 saw an increase in the total volume of cargo transported by air relative to the same period a year previously, by nearly 18 percent and 33 percent, respectively.

-At Amsterdam Airport Schiphol, which in the second quarter of 2021 accounted for over 93 percent of the air cargo transported in the Netherlands, 426 thousand tonnes of cargo were handled; an increase of 39 percent when compared to the same period the previous year.
+At Amsterdam Airport Schiphol, which in the second quarter of 2021 accounted for over 93 percent of the air cargo transported in the Netherlands, 426 thousand tonnes of cargo were handled; a year-on-year increase of 39 percent.
 At Maastricht Aachen Airport, which handled the remaining air cargo in the Netherlands, the volume of air cargo transported decreased by more than 18 percent to almost 30 thousand tonnes in the same period.

-For several years now, the majority of air cargo has been traded with Asia, particularly with China.
-That has remained unchanged by the imposition of the COVID-19 countermeasures.
+For many years, the bulk of air cargo has been transported to and from with Asia, particularly China.
+That has remained unchanged despite the imposition of the COVID-19 countermeasures.
 The second quarter of 2021 saw 77 thousand tonnes of cargo traded with China, an increase of 7 percent versus the same period a year previously and up more than 4 percent versus the second quarter of 2019.
-Of the nearly 64 thousand tonnes of air cargo transported within Europe, nearly 24 thousand tonnes were accounted for by Russia.
+Of the nearly 64 thousand tonnes of air cargo transported within Europe, nearly 24 thousand tonnes were on account of Russia.